lagru/Vivaldi-Thumbs-Replacer/README.md

 # Vivaldi-Thumbs-Replacer
 Replaces the thumbnails of Vivaldi browser's speed dial with your own.

+> **Note**
+> As of [version 1.10](https://vivaldi.com/blog/vivaldi-powers-up-the-start-page-and-adds-docked-dev-tools/) Vivaldi provides the possiblity to change the speed dial thumbnails via its interface.
+However you can still use this script to automate this process.

 ## Description
 This scripts automates the replacement of the Vivaldi browser's bookmark thumbnails in the speed dial.
 The user needs to provide the custom thumbnails for the script himself.